pganssle-talks/2025-pycon-us-programming-for-yourself/0000/03/09/audio-feeder.md

 <img src="images/screenshots/audio_feeder_03_feeds.jpg"
      class="splash screenshot fragment disappearing-fragment fade-out"
-     data-fragment-index="0"
+     alt="One of the earlier screenshots of the website, this time with the 3 alternate feeds (Single File, Chapters, Segmented) highlighted on Bram Stoker - Dracula" data-fragment-index="0"
      />
 <img src="images/figures/chapter-segmentation-base.svg"
      class="splash figure fragment disappearing-fragment fade-in-and-out segfig"
-     data-fragment-index="0"
+     alt="A vector drawing with various rounded rectangles of various thicknesses stacked on one another, representing chapters in an audiobook file.
+They have numbers on them in white representing minutes.
+45, 10, 25, 55, 18, 8, 50, 35, 93, 15, 20" data-fragment-index="0"
      />
 <img src="images/figures/chapter-segmentation.svg"
      class="splash figure fragment disappearing-fragment fade-in-and-out segfig"
-     data-fragment-index="1"
+     alt="The same as the previous figure, but now there is an arrow pointing right to another figure which has all the same rectangles but spread out and with no numbers on them.
+The shorter ones are in red and the longer ones are in green." data-fragment-index="1"
      />
 <img src="images/figures/chapter-segmentation-greedy.svg"
      class="splash figure fragment disappearing-fragment fade-in-and-out segfig"
-     data-fragment-index="2"
+     class="The figure representing chapters with an arrow that now splits into 5 right arrows, each pointing to smaller stacks of rounded rectangles.
+The chapters have been grouped together, and there are numbers representing each aggregate's size: 70, 73, 93, 93, 35" data-fragment-index="2"
      />
 <img src="images/figures/chapter-segmentation-greedy-red.svg"
      class="splash figure fragment disappearing-fragment fade-in-and-out segfig"
-     data-fragment-index="3"
+     alt="The same as the previous figure, but now the last number (35) is bright red, and two of the other numbers (73 and 93) are a darker red)." data-fragment-index="3"
      />
 <img src="images/figures/chapter-segmentation-optimal.svg"
      class="splash figure fragment disappearing-fragment fade-in-and-out segfig"
+     alt="Another distribution of the chapters, this time into 4 files of length 70, 81, 85 and 128"
      data-fragment-index="4"
      />